In the middle of a crisis, Facebook Inc. renames itself Meta

 AP Technology Writer

-Marketing consultant Laura Ries likened the move to BP rebranding itself to “Beyond Petroleum” to escape criticism that the oil giant harmed the environment.
+The move reminded marketing consultant Laura Ries of when energy company BP rebranded itself to “Beyond Petroleum” to escape criticism that the oil giant harmed the environment.

-Facebook the app, where users post personal updates and register likes, is not changing its name.
+Facebook the app is not changing its name.
 Nor are Instagram, WhatsApp and Messenger.
 The company’s corporate structure also won’t change.
 But on Dec.
 1, its stock will start trading under a new ticker symbol, MVRS.

 The metaverse is sort of the internet brought to life, or at least rendered in 3D.
 Zuckerberg has described it as a “virtual environment” you can go inside of, instead of just looking at on a screen.
 People can meet, work and play, using virtual reality headsets, augmented reality glasses, smartphone apps or other devices.